Now that’s I’ve reviewed both the

 Really, you’re looking at a 17” gaming experience crammed into a traditional 15” laptop form factor.
 The screen, keyboard, and trackpad are all great.
 The laptop itself is well built and is actually pretty portable considering the screen size.

 Like it’s smaller brother, I can hardly find things to complain about.
 There still is the weird keyboard layout, which I’ve gotten over, I think.
 It also gets kind of hot, but that seems to be the norm with these thin and light gaming laptops.

 The only relevant complaint I have is with the battery size.
 With a bigger form factor, I would have expected Razer to at least put the same, if not a bigger battery in it over the 15” version, especially since the internals are not as efficient.

 The other thing I’d like to harp on is the lack of a full-gamut 4k screen option.
 I didn’t really care for the 17” touch screen, but professional content developers are not going to want a 144Hz FHD screen with only 100% sRGB.
 They are going to want options on the pixel density and they want more colors.
 Not having this option is a shame – especially since this is Razer’s Pro model.

 But perhaps Razer is giving up on this model being for work and play, and is expecting content creators to get the upcoming Razer Blade Studio instead.
 That device reportedly has a 4k full gamut screen and also includes a Quadro RTX 5000.
 That’s certainly something I’d be interested in and hopefully, I’ll be able to review it as well.

-In the end, the Razer Blade Pro is the most expensive in it’s class.
-It does have some advantages over it’s competitors, but you’ll have to do some thinking on whether or not it’s worth the extra price.
+In the end, the Razer Blade Pro is the most expensive in its class.
+It does have some advantages over its competitors, but you’ll have to do some thinking about whether or not it’s worth the extra price.
 So that wraps up my review of the 2019 Razer Blade Pro 17.
 I’m happy to answer questions if I missed something – please leave a comment in the section below.